WA-GA-THA-KA History

-(in Chippewa, the language of the Ojibwa Indians),
+WA-GA-THA-KA (In Chippewa, the language of the Ojibwa Indians)

 We wanted to give you a sense of what the resort looked like in the 1920’s.